 Helping More Communities Assess and Employ the COB Model

 Many support systems exist for traditional cooperatives BUT no support system exists to help people start community-owned businesses in North America.
 AMIBA is currently seeking funding to establish a Center for Community Ownership.
 This would enable and promote these models as tools to solve problems on a local level and increase community wealth.
-The Center will identify best practices, common challenges, and resources for the creation of community-owned businesses that can be shared with communities nationwide.
-Contact us to learn more about these goals, to get involved, or to make a tax-deductible donation to help launch the CCO in 2018!
+The Center will identify best practices, common challenges, and resources for creating community-owned businesses to share with communities nationwide.
+Contact us to learn more about these goals, get involved, or make a tax-deductible donation to help launch the CCO!

 News Coverage of COBs